syuanuvt/CSSCA/Readme.md

 **FixedCSSCA**: a wrapper that estimates the CSSCA results based on fixed parameters (i.e. no model selection provided)

 ## CSSCA with model selection
-**VariousCSSCA**: a wrapper that estimates the CSSCA results with varying levels of the parameters.
+**ComputationCSSCA**: a wrapper that estimates the CSSCA results with varying levels of the parameters.
 The function will produce the resulting data for each combination of candidating values of the unknown parameters
 **ModelSelectionCSSCA**: carry out the model selection procedure to automatically select the optimal number of clusters and level of sparsity.

 ## Other useful functions